 About this Page

-The Centers for Medicare & Medicaid Services (CMS) follows standard guidelines for measure and instrument development for the Hospice Quality Reporting Program (HQRP).
-This webpage is intended to capture the full life cycle of measure development, including important links to related sites that contribute to the process.
+The Centers for Medicare & Medicaid Services (CMS) follows a standard system for measure and instrument development for the Hospice Quality Reporting Program (HQRP).
+This webpage is intended as an overview and includes important links to related sites that contribute to the process.

 CMS Rulemaking: Some of the measures proposed on the MUC list and discussed at the MAP meeting will enter the federal rulemaking cycle.
 To view a Notice of Proposed Rulemaking, please visit the CMS.gov Hospice Center.
 During each fiscal year cycle of proposed rulemaking, CMS solicits public comment for 60 days from the date of display.